VishalXDev/Note-Book---LM/README.md

 🤖 Get your Gemini API key from Google AI Studio

 3. Enable CORS for Firebase Storage
-Run this to allow PDFs to load from Firebase Storage:
+Run this command to allow PDFs to load from Firebase Storage:

 bash
 Copy